CumulusNetworks/docs/content/version/cumulus-linux-35/Installation-Management/Upgrading-Cumulus-Linux.md

 {{%/notice%}}

-### Pre-Deployment Testing of New Releases Is Advised and Enabled </span>
+### Pre-Deployment Testing of New Releases Is Advised and Enabled

 White box switches and virtualization (Cumulus VX) bring the cost of networking devices down, so the ability for network admins to test their own procedures, configurations, applications, and network topology in an appropriately-sized lab topology becomes extremely affordable.

-### <span id="src-8357427_UpgradingCumulusLinux-UnderstandingLocations" class="confluence-anchor-link"></span>Understanding the Locations of Configuration Data is Required for Successful Upgrades, Migration, and Backup</span>
+### Understanding the Locations of Configuration Data is Required for Successful Upgrades, Migration, and Backup

 As with other Linux distributions, the `/etc` directory is the primary location for all configuration data in Cumulus Linux.
 The following list